Read The Truth About Change – Part 1 here.

-Not all change is seen as hard, difficult or a waste of time.
+Not all adjustments are seen as hard, difficult or a waste of time.
 Change is normal, a constant and frequently desired as a change of scene or seen as a time of renewal and new opportunity.

 Ways to help us to see that potential reward include:

-It’s far easier to ‘get’ what a proposed change is all about when you can visualise it.
+It’s far easier to ‘get’ what proposed changes are all about when you can visualise it.
 That mental picture helps you to see its overarching purpose, providing the WHY it’s important.

 Earlier this year I was lucky enough to spend some time in beautiful Copenhagen exploring what leads to greater happiness at work.
 While there I visited SEB a Swedish bank and pension fund that had initiated a Happiness at Work program in 2012.